Deena08/Phishing-Website-Detection/README.md

 📍 The Write-up Documentation for this project is named "Chapter 1-5 DETECTING PHISHING WEBSITES USING MACHINE LEARNING.pdf"

-# Web application
-I created a Web application named <a href="https://phish-buster.vercel.app/">Phishbuster</a> to help Users Validate Website Links.
-The name of the folder is <b>"Project_Webapp.7z"</b>
-NOTE: The website isn't linked to the ML functionality.
-But you can check the Project Video.

 # ML work
 The ML work folder consists of "Dataset" and "Jupyter Notebook of the project" **Phishing Website Detection Training & Testing Models on Datasets.ipynb**